rosmur/obsidian-summairize/INSTALLATION.md

 4. **Enable the plugin**:
    - Open Obsidian
    - Go to Settings → Community Plugins
-   - Find "Summaraize" in the list
+   - Find "Summairize" in the list
    - Toggle it on

 ### Method 2: Development Installation